Heimdall21/JobPal/README.md

 - Click the 'load unpackaged' button.
 - Select the `dist` folder.
 - You can now use the extension!
+- If you are lost, you may try to follow this link https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked

 2. Modifying the extension after added to Chrome